DistAlgo/alda/benchmarks/rules/PA/README.md

  * Run "python pyast_views.py" in the data_prep directory.
  * If you want a single repo out of all repos listed, you can run: "python pyast_views.py reponame".
- * After the data is generated, run the following in the 'PA' directory: python -m da --message-buffer-size=409600000 --rule launcher.da --data data/repo_name --module PA
+ * After the data is generated, run the following in the 'PA' directory: python -m da --message-buffer-size=409600000 --rules launcher.da --data data/repo_name --module PA

 You may need to play with the buffer size.